 Skip to main content

-Updating the Women’s Freshman College Basketball Rankings 2023-2024 as JuJu Watkins of the USC Trojans leads the way
+Predicting the Women’s Freshman College Basketball Rankings of the 2024-2025 season as Kiyomi McMiller of the Rutgers Scarlet Knights leads the way

 Image